 Bocconi University

 This paper studies the implication of a fraction of the population not responding to the instrument when selecting into treatment.
 We show that, in general, the presence of non-responders biases the Marginal Treatment Effect (MTE) curve and many of its functionals.
-Yet, we show that, when the propensity score is fully supported on the unit interval, it is still possible to restore identification of the MTE curve and its functionals with a appropriate re-weighting.
+We obtain partial identification results for the MTE, the LATE and the MPRTE.
+Moreover, in a linear-in-covariates model we obtain a testable implication for the presence of non-responders.
+Simulation results show that our proposed estimators, using the range of the propensity score, work well.

 This project focuses on the exercise of comparing coefficients across regression specifications, broadly known as robustness checks, a very popular tool in applied economic research.
 The econometric literature has proposed to formalize this coefficient stability exercise in linear models by turning robustness checks into a robustness test.
 Unfortunately, for available procedures, a rejection in their proposed test may be due to either a failure in the notion of robustness or to a failure of the linearity of the model, making the robustness test non-specific.
 I bypass this difficulty by proposing a semi-parametric test based on linear sieve estimators that allows for non-linearity and is specific to testing the coefficient stability.